 In the Dashboard, you can:

-Access the Sandbox to give Chameleon a spin before committing.
+Access interactive demos to give Chameleon a spin before committing.

 Manage your Chameleon subscription.